 You won’t just get over it or snap out of it.
 Postpartum depression is a treatable medical condition.
 If your symptoms get worse or it’s hard to take care of your baby, talk with your doctor about your feelings and emotions.

-She may recommend antidepressant medication, but tell her if you’re breastfeeding.
+They may recommend antidepressant medication, but tell them if you’re breastfeeding.
 Many are safe for your infant, but not all of them are.

 Your doctor also may suggest psychotherapy, an exercise program, or a nutrition program to help with symptoms.